apify/actor-templates/templates/python-scrapy/README.md

 # Scrapy Actor template

-A template example built with Scrapy to scrape quotes filtered by input parameters.
+A template example built with Scrapy to scrape page titles started from url from input parameter.
 It shows how to use Apify SDK for Python and Scrapy pipelines to save results.

 ## Included features